AdrienCorenflos/AdrienCorenflos.github.io/index.md

 but I have a short [CV](/cv/) and a list of [publications](/research/).

 #### About me
 In case you are still here reading, here's a few facts about me. <s>I am a Ph.D. student at Aalto University, working in [Prof. Simo Särkkä's](https://users.aalto.fi/~ssarkka/) group, in Finland.
-I will be defending my thesis on August 26th, 2024.</s> This IS DONE and i received my diploma!
+I will be defending my thesis on August 26th, 2024.</s> This IS DONE and I received my diploma!

-I currently work as a postdoctoral researcher at Warwick University, under Prof. Gareth Roberts, as part of the [OCEAN](https://oceanerc.com/) project.
+I currently work as a postdoctoral researcher at Warwick University, under Prof. Gareth Roberts and Prof. Adam Johansen, as part of the [OCEAN](https://oceanerc.com/) project.
 Prior to this I was working as a quantitative researcher for J.P.
 Morgan in London, and focused mostly on statistical modelling of corporate credit markets (essentially modeling of online auctions).

-[Research-wise](/research/) I like all things sampling, all things optimal transport, and all things parallel.
+[Research-wise](/research/) I like all things sampling, all things optimal transport, all things parallel, all things state-space models.
 I do find the smell of a GPU burning through matrix multiplications weirdly comforting, and typically try finding new principled ways to indulge in this.

 If you want to contact me for a reason or another, see the [contact page](/contact/).